turbot/tailpipe-docs/docs/reference/glossary.md

 ## Collection

-A collection is a tree of parquet files in the standard hive format.
+A collection is a tree of Parquet files in the standard hive format.
 It is created by a plugin when you run the `tailpipe collect` command.

 ## Compaction

-A collection may result in storage of multiple parquet files for a given day.
+A collection may result in storage of multiple Parquet files for a given day.
 Tailpipe can compact those into a single file for the day.
 This happens automatically when you run `tailpipe collect`.

 >[!NOTE]
 > why would i ever need to run tailpipe compact?